SOEN487/T10/T10-finished/README.md

-# T08 - SOEN 487
+# T10 - SOEN 487

-This is the template provided to start the web server for Tutorial 8.
+This is the template provided to start the web server for Tutorial 10 which is based on Tutorial 08 .
 You should download this to follow along when watching the tutorial.

 The finished example can be found on the finished branch of this repository.